 Scheduling: Employers can select employees based on various criteria, including skills, experience, and preferences.
 With this system, employees can also easily exchange shifts with each other or share their availability to avoid coverage gaps.

 If a company experiences fluctuations in consumer demand because of inclement weather, seasonal issues, or holidays, the company can employ workforce management strategies to plan for these scenarios.
-With WFM, employers can model these scenarios and anticipate the issues that can leave to understaffing or overstaffing.
+With WFM, employers can model these scenarios and anticipate the issues that can lead to understaffing or overstaffing.

 Project Workforce Management